wojdyr/fityk/doc/ref.rst

 The output of ``info`` and ``print`` can be redirected to a file::

-  info args > filename    # truncate the file info args >> filename   # append to the file info args > 'filename'  # the filename can (and sometimes must) be in quotes
+  info args > filename    # overwrite the file info args >> filename   # append to the file info args > 'filename'  # the filename can (and sometimes must) be in quotes